About us

 Plus icon

 If you have any personal medication that you need, we suggest bringing a good supply, as local pharmacies may not stock your specific brand of medications.
-A good form of probiotics may help with adjusting to the local food and water, both of which are very high standards, but typically still an adjustment to a jet lagged immune system.
+A good form of probiotics may help with adjusting to the local food and water, as your jet-lagged ammune system might need to adjust.

 How many bags can I bring?